 The unfinished tasks roll over to the list for the next day

-You can create weekly to-do lists for work to keep your business activities streamlined.
+You can create weekly to-do lists for work to keep your business activities streamlined or consider using digital tools like workflow software.
 Using lists helps accomplish the essential business tasks well within deadlines.

 2. Prioritizing your emails